jtamames/SqueezeMeta/README.md

 `restart.pl <projectname> -step <step_to_restart_from>`

+e.g. `restart.pl <projectname> -step 6` would restart the pipeline from the taxonomic assignment of genes.
+The different steps of the pipeline are listed in section 1.

 ### Running scripts
 Also, any individual script of the pipeline can be run in the upper directory to the project using the same syntax: